bewearhugs/LedybotGen6/README.md

 - LedySync is a additional program used to sync the trades of several Ledybots together.
 If you have run several Ledybots on the same pokemon in the past you have noticed that once they start trying to trade the same person one Ledybot messes up and keeps not trading anyone.
 A usual solution was to let different instances of Ledybot either search from different directions, on different pokemon or for different pokemon.
 With LedySync you can sync up several instances of Ledybot to make sure that they don't trade the same person at the same time and that they have a shared blacklist, preventing people from getting one pokemon off of each Ledybot instance.
 Check it out at https://github.com/olliz0r/LedySync to find a short instruction on how to use it.

 ## Additional thanks
-Thanks to kwsch and the guys from PKHeX for their work on the .pk7 format!
+Thanks to kwsch and the guys from PKHeX for their work on the .pk files format!
-Also thanks to Kazo for his NTR Input Redirection Client as well as Stary2001 for the actual .cia!
+Also thanks to Nanquitas for his NTR Input Redirection Client as well as Stary2001 for the actual .cia!